-HARRISBURG – Franchisors in Pennsylvania were handed a legal victory in the debate over whether a franchisor can be considered the employer
+HARRISBURG – Franchisors in Pennsylvania were handed a legal victory in the debate over whether a franchisor can be considered the employer of its individual franchisees.

 In a case involving a Saladworks franchisee employee's on-the-job injury, the state Supreme Court on Dec.
 16 allowed a Commonwealth Court ruling to stand, which allows the franchisor to avoid liability.